 - Baking: The crust sets up in the oven and the filling and topping set up in the refrigerator.
 Bake the crust for about 15 minutes, cool slightly, and then spread in the filling and add the cooled blueberry topping.
 This is the same process we use to make strawberry cream cheese pie.

 - Time: The hands on work takes much less time than making a traditional blueberry pie.
 Between the topping, crust, and filling, prep time is about 45 minutes.
 The filling takes at least 8 hours to set up in the refrigerator, so plan ahead.
 This pie is a great choice if you don’t have time to make dessert the day of your gathering/meal because it’s best made a day ahead!

 10 Ingredients + 3 Separate Layers

 You need 10 ingredients total for this cold and refreshing pie and it’s important to make the layers in the following order:

 - Blueberry Topping: Cook the blueberry topping on the stove first so it has time to cool down before layering onto the pie.
 It takes awhile to cool, so you can absolutely make the topping 1-2 days ahead.
-It’s pretty similar to the blueberry swirls used in this blueberry cheesecake and this lemon blueberry tart, so if you’ve tried either recipe before you know it’s easy.
+It’s thicker than my blueberry sauce recipe, and pretty similar to the blueberry swirls used in this blueberry cheesecake and this lemon blueberry tart, so if you’ve tried either recipe before you know it’s easy.
 Ingredients required include blueberries, cornstarch, lemon juice, and sugar.
 Use frozen blueberries when it’s not berry season.

 - Graham Cracker Crust: I always love a traditional graham cracker crust with creamy pie fillings.
 You need graham cracker crumbs, sugar, and melted butter.
 Bake the crust as you work on the filling.
 It’s ideal that the crust is still slightly warm when you spread in the filling so the filling can adhere.